jariarkko/hopping/README.md

 Makes hopping provide various levels of final statistics report of what probes were sent and responses received.

+    -machine-readable
+    -human-readable

+These controls affect the output of summary and statistics information, whether it is expected to be human or machine readable.
+The default is human readable.

     -size n

 Makes the ICMP messages used in the process carry n bytes of data.
 The default is zero, so (for IPv4) the probe packet size will be 28 bytes.